WTBN: WTBN and WTWD

 By the following year, Salem Communications had bought the station, keeping the WTBN call letters but switching the format to Christian radio.
 In July 2000, Salem had also bought AM 910 in Plant City, which had been running its own sports talk format.
 Salem's religious format had begun on WTWD several months before it debuted on WTBN.

 WTWD first signed on in July 1949.
 At the time, it was WPLA, broadcasting on 1570 kHz, transmitting with 500 watts, daytime-only.
 By the 1960s, it had moved to its current frequency of 910 kHz, with 1,000 watts, but still as a daytimer, playing country music.
 By the 1980s, the station had gotten nighttime authorization, also at 1,000 watts.
 In the 1990s, it was sports talk WFNS, boosted to 5,000 watts fulltime, before it was bought by Salem and converted to Christian radio, in 2000.

 WTBN and WTWD previously broadcast two shows hosted by Gary Gauthier, It's God's Money and All About Florida Real Estate, until Gauthier was arrested in January 2014 for running a Ponzi scheme from 2005 until 2010, which allegedly allowed Gauthier and a partner to bilk $6 million from the retirement savings of at least 38 people.

 Salem agreed to sell WTWD to Solmart Media, owner of WTMY in Sarasota and WZSP in Nocatee, for $700,000 in September 2023.
 Following the sale's completion, on December 14, WTWD broke from the simulcast with WTBN and launched a regional Mexican format as "La Numero Uno", a branding shared with WTMY and an HD Radio subchannel of WZSP.
+As of December 12, 2025, WTWD has changed its format to a hybrid Latin pop/English-language adult contemporary format as "La Zeta", modeled after Miami's WMIA-FM.